kingbootoshi/Stream-Buddy/README.md

 ![DuckBooIdling500HeadFeather](https://github.com/user-attachments/assets/066885cb-7a76-4458-a9e2-57d0b950773e)

----

 ## 🦆 Lore

 Quest Boo is no ordinary duck.
 He’s Boo #99 from the [**Bitcoin Boos**](https://magiceden.us/ordinals/marketplace/bitcoin-boos), a collection of 101 pixel-perfect characters who live in the magical Boo Kingdom on block **775087** of the Bitcoin blockchain

 Created by Bootoshi, Quest Boo is his right winged man in the Kingdom.
 He’s got the classic Boo rectangle eyes, pink cheeks, and a toughened adventurer’s heart.
 And a sassy ass attitude :<

----

 ## 🎥 COMING TO LIFE !!!

-[▶ Watch Quest Boo’s debut on Twitter/X](https://x.com/KingBootoshi/status/1966640938450907235) Quest Boo is officially alive—animated, AI-driven, and connected to Twitch chat in real time.
+[▶ Watch Quest Boo’s debut on Twitter/X](https://x.com/KingBootoshi/status/1966640938450907235) Quest Boo is officially alive!
+Animated, AI-driven, and connected to Twitch chat in real time.
 Viewers can talk to him directly, and Bootoshi can hold voice-to-voice conversations with his AI buddy live on stream.

----

 ## ARCHITECTURE